-A Jury of Her Peers by Susan Glaspell Whodunit Approach
+A Case of Tunnel Vision in A Jury of Her Peers by Susan Glaspell

 Susan Glaspell based "A Jury of Her Peers" on the true story of Margaret Hossack, a woman helpless to the accusations made against her by incompetent men of power and neighbors who assumed they knew her life-style, and therefore, knew her mind.
 According to Ben-Zvi, Glaspell, a newspaper reporter at the time, covered the trial (21).
 During the beginning stages, she contributed to the innuendos of Hossack's guilt (22).
 But after a visit to the Hossack farm, perhaps with the sheriff and the county attorney, Glaspell's articles instantly began hinting to the possibility of Mrs. Hossack's innocence (25).

 Did Glaspell's Reflection of the Conviction of Mrs. Hossack Influence the Unresolved Murder Mystery in the Play

 In "A Jury of Her Peers," Susan Glaspell intends for the audience to be the jury.
 This is the reason she ends the story with Mrs. Wright being held for questioning.
 Subliminal messages sent throughout passages in the story motivate the audience to investigate.
 She wants these jurors to see beyond what first meets the eye.
 The presentation of the investigation has many flaws in hope that the audience will come to the realization that the evidence does not substantiate their first impression of guilt.
 Upon first reading, the audience will naturally assume that Mrs. Wright is guilty beyond a reasonable doubt, but after looking deeply into the "things half done", the audience will realize the possibility of Mrs. Wright's innocence.